Playing Baseball in a Lacrosse-Crazed Town

 Okay, so until last year the Baltimore Orioles hadn’t given local boys much to emulate in quite some time.
 But it certainly seems they’ve turned the corner, giving reason once again to believe in the Great American Game.
 But is it too late?
 Is the pull of lacrosse, particularly in the upper quadrants of the socioeconomic bracket in Baltimore, too great to allow room enough for baseball to be played with equal vigor on the same campuses and recreational parks where lacrosse is played?

-With a son who has loved nothing more than swinging a baseball bat since he concocted his own with a stick in the backyard as a toddler and a husband who comes home from coaching high school baseball for hours only to look at replays on Varsity Sports Network of the same games he just sat through, I knew I had to look outside my own baseball-friendly family to determine if baseball still has a solid standing in this lacrosse-crazed town.
+With a son who has loved nothing more than swinging traditional wood bats since he concocted his own with a stick in the backyard as a toddler and a husband who comes home from coaching high school baseball for hours only to look at replays on Varsity Sports Network of the same games he just sat through, I knew I had to look outside my own baseball-friendly family to determine if baseball still has a solid standing in this lacrosse-crazed town.

 I started by talking to my neighbor Will Reid, who plays JV baseball for Boys Latin which, last time I checked, had the highest ranked lacrosse team in the nation.
 Will has played baseball since he was 5.
 When I asked him why, he gave me a simple honest answer: “I love baseball,” he said.